ashuaru/SPARQL-result-set-visualization/README.md

 # Prerequisites and instructions for installation
 Following this instruction:
-1. Download and install node js package from this link https://nodejs.org/en/.
+1. Download and install Node JS from this link https://nodejs.org/en/.
-2. Download and install python from this link https://www.python.org/downloads/.
+2. Download and install Python from this link https://www.python.org/downloads/.
 3. Install scikit-learn via command prompt:
    `pip install -U scikit-learn`
 4. Install pandas via command prompt:
   `pip install pandas`
-5. Open the command prompt from the project folder and initialize the node functionalities using command `npm i`.
+5. Open the command prompt from the project folder and install the node dependencies using command `npm i`.
-6. To enable the local host server via command prompt `node app.js`.
+6. In command prompt,run `node app.js`.
 In browser, hit http://localhost:4800 to view the app.
 # Sample visualization chart
 ![Bubble chart](/client/images/bubble.PNG)